 As an applicant for a student visa to the United States (F-1 or M-1), you are expected to prove that you can cover the cost of your school or college tuition and living expenses.
 This means that you'll need to cover not only your own costs, but those of your spouse and children, if any will be staying on with you in the United States.
-What's more, you will have to do this without relying on any employment that you might pick up in the United States while studying there—and without your spouse or children working at all.
+What's more, you'll have to do this without relying on any employment that you might pick up in the United States while studying there—and without your spouse or children working at all.
 (See the U.S. government's Foreign Affairs Manual at 9 FAM 402.5-5(C).)

 We'll explain what that means for the visa application process here.
 The bottom line is that if you can't show sufficient funds in advance, you won't be granted a student visa at all.